tytydraco/yessleep/out/Mr_Silvergleid_is_not_available_for_appointments.md

 This is, perhaps, a good time to wrap this tale up.
 I am about to head out on a very special assignment for Mr. Silvergleid, and I do not yet know exactly when I will return.

 In the meantime, I want to thank you for allowing me to get all of this off my chest.
-It has been immensely helpful, and I want to close by recommending that you too find a trusted friend to unburden yourself to.
+It has been immensely helpful, and I want to close by recommending that you too find a trusted friend to whom you can unburden yourself.
 Give that person a call, and set a time to meet and talk through whatever is ailing you.

 Your call should not, however, be to Mr. Silvergleid.
 He is not available for appointments.